 Many people wisely choose to take the opportunity to rest from the long journey as well as mentally and physically prepare for your Kilimanjaro ascent.
 However, you do have the choice of visiting the town of Arusha, which is culturally interesting and offers shopping opportunities.
 Or, you may choose to do an introductory game drive to the nearby Arusha National Park.
-(This game drive is not included in your trip price.)
-If you opt for the game drive, you will be picked up in a comfortable safari vehicle and drive one hour to the Arusha National Park.
 This is a beautiful, lush, relatively small park at the base of Mt.
 Meru with incredible views of Kilimanjaro.
 You will enjoy the forested foothills and the open, grassy calderas, which offer perfect viewing of cape buffalo and other herd animals, such as elephant, zebra, giraffe, impala, sable, waterbuck, bushbuck, and warthog.
-The forest is also a favorite habitat of blue monkeys, baboons, and Colobus monkeys.
-Return to Arumeru Lodge.
+The forest is also a favourite habitat of blue monkeys, baboons, and Colobus monkeys.
+Return to Moivaro Lodge.
 Elevation – 1,500 meters / 4,920 feet.
 (B,D)

 Day Three: Today we begin our climb!
 Day packs and poles ready!

 Day 1 of trekking – The gate to Shira 1 Camp: After a hearty breakfast, we drive approximately 2 hours up to the town of Londorossi where we check into Kilimanjaro National Park.
-It is a short drive on a steep track through farmland and plantations up to Morum Gate.
-We climb steadily through shrub forest and stands of giant heather to reach the rim of Shira Plateau (3,350 meters / 10,990 feet).
+It is a short drive on a steep track through farmland and plantations up to Mti Mkubwa.
+From here, we climb steadily through shrub forest and stands of giant heather to reach the rim of Shira Plateau (3,350 meters / 10,990 feet).
 The views across the surrounding plains open up as we climb to our first camp in the center of the Shira Plateau.
 Shira 1 Camp has great views and fewer crowds than the first night of the other routes.
 The porters will greet us at camp with tea and cookies, tents will be set up and we will celebrate our first night on the flanks of Mt.
 Kilimanjaro.
 We carry our own bathroom tent, which is much nicer than the public facilities on the mountain.
-Breakfasts and dinners are served in our roomy dining tent (Mountain Hardware Space Station) and our dining chairs all have back support to provide the most comfort possible.
+Breakfasts and dinners are served in our roomy dining tent and our dining chairs all have back support to provide the most comfort possible.
 Our porters will also provide hot water in washbasins so you can freshen up before meals and at bedtime!
-(Camp at 3,610 meters / 11,843 feet) 4-5 hours of hiking.
+(Camp at 3,500 meters / 11,483 feet) 4-5 hours of hiking.
 (B,L,D)

 Day 3 of trekking – Shira Camp to Barranco Camp: We ascend out of Shira Camp at a nice slow pace, as this is the highest we’ve been yet.
 Kibo is in front of us throughout the hike.
 After a lunch stop, we detour up a steep slope to the impressive Lava Tower, a tall, black volcanic mass of rock.
 Some choose to scramble to the top, being rewarded with beautiful views.
 Or, you may opt to rest and relax!
 On the steep hillside above us we can see the Western Breach trail which goes directly to the Kibo Glacier.
 After admiring the Lava Tower, we descend down to a cold glacial stream, refill our water bottles and continue on and around the mountain.
 At this point, we continue to circumnavigate Kilimanjaro and view this beautiful mountain from many different angles.
 After hiking across a sparse lava field, we descend to the beautiful Barranco Camp.
 There is another cold stream flowing through this scenic valley with the impressive Barranco Wall on the opposite side.
 (Camp at 3,950 meters / 12,959 feet.)
 6-8 hours hiking.
 (B,L,D)